AbsoluteZero000/learning-management-system/README.md

-Here's the updated README reflecting the use of Java and Python:

----

 # Learning Management System

 This repository contains a simple Learning Management System (LMS) designed to explore and learn about microservices architecture.
 The project demonstrates the fundamental concepts of microservices by breaking down the LMS into smaller, independently deployable services using Java and Python.